ripsawridge/ember-site/site/articles/trips/2003/bugaboos.md

-Mark got the nickname "Silent Sentinel" for his habit of getting so far ahead, then just  when you think "where the *##@ is he?" you see him staring at you expressionlessly from a  nearby perch.
+Mark got the nickname "Silent Sentinel" for his habit of getting so far ahead, then just  when you think "where the hell is he?" you see him staring at you expressionlessly from a  nearby perch.
 Before you can catch your breath - he is gone again!